getlantern/chrome-extension/README.md

 This is a proof of concept showing a Lantern extension with a popup that can interact with a locally running backend and a page served from S3.

-The webpage lives at http://s3.amazonaws.com/oxtoacart/chrome-extension-poc/index.html
+The webpage lives at https://s3.amazonaws.com/oxtoacart/chrome-extension-poc/index.html

-Right now this is http because I didn't want to mess with certs for the test back-end and http websockets aren't allowed from https pages.

 The extension can be installed through chrome://extensions using the "Load Unpacked Extension" button.